theonedev/onedev/readme.md

 ### Docker First Kubernetes Native Build Farm

-Out-of-box CI/CD capability with docker, and it is trivial to scale up to run massive jobs as pods in Kubernetes.
+Out-of-box CI/CD capability with docker.
+Trivial to scale up to run massive jobs as pods in Kubernetes.
 No agents or runners required.
 Transparent support for Linux and Windows containers.

 ![Job Executor](doc/images/job-executor.png)

 ### Set up CI/CD in a Breeze

 CI/CD configuration is defined in a yaml file together with your code, and OneDev provides a GUI to generate the file without any learning curve.